Automattic/wp-calypso/client/landing/jetpack-cloud/components/upsell-switch/README.md

 ```
 ## Props
 The following props can be passed to the `<UpsellSwitch />` component:
-### `upsell`
+### `UpsellComponent`
 Required.
 A component to display when an upsell is required.
+Will be passed `reason` as a prop, if any.
-### `targetCapability`
+### `QueryComponent`
 Required.
-String to look for in list of site capabilities returned by API.
+A data component to query the site state.
+### `getStateForSite`
+Required.
+Function to pull the state of the system from the store.
+Should take the Redux state as the first arg, and the site ID as the second.
+### `display`
+Required.
+A component to display with the site has a valid status.
+### `children`
+Optional.
+Components to display while loading site state.